OmniLayer/spec/README.md

 1. [Amount to transfer](#field-number-of-coins) = 100,000,000 (1.00000000 Mastercoins)

 A simple send to a non-existent address will destroy the coins in question, just like it would with bitcoin.
-A simple send (or any other transaction) referencing a non-existent currency should be treated as invalid.
+A simple send (or any other transaction) referencing a non-existent currency is invalid.

 ## Distributed Exchange